rlh1994/SQLClause_Is_Coming/README.md

 2)
 ![](https://media1.giphy.com/media/RBXPb1NV7BB28/giphy.gif)

 Ho, Ho, Hold on!
 Some of these children are too young to make a wish to Santa, and some of these are quite old, Santa needs you to make sure they believe enough in Christmas to still get their presents from him.
-No children under 3 years old on Christmas morning will get any presents (their parents clearly wrote the letter), if they are older than 10 on Christmas morning then they need a belief of at least 70% to still get their presents, and if they are over 15 they need a belief of at least 90% to still get their wish!
+No children under 3 years old on Christmas morning will get any presents (their parents clearly wrote the letter), if they are 10 or older on Christmas morning then they need a belief of at least 70% to still get their presents, and if they are 15 or older they need a belief of at least 90% to still get their wish!
 Using the TRAINING.XMAS_CHILDREN table, how many nice children are left for Santa to spread Christmas cheer to once you take this into account?

 3)
 ![](https://media1.giphy.com/media/l0MYN7mdvcZBBpEly/giphy.gif?cid=ecf05e4724i2apjdj9mgn0ji8bj0x0sqdy1yph2a4kph8qph&rid=giphy.gif)